oroinc/platform/src/Oro/Bundle/AddressBundle/Resources/doc/api/region.md

 #### get_subresource

-Retrieve the record of the country that the region is a part of.
+Retrieve a record of the country that the region is a part of.

 #### get_relationship